MOS Technology 6507: Pin configuration

-The 6507 uses a 28-pin configuration, with 13 address pins and 8 data pins.
-The seven remaining pins are used for power, the CPU timing clock, to reset the CPU, to request a CPU wait state during its next memory read access (the RDY pin), and for the CPU to indicate if a read or write memory (or MMIO device) access is being performed.
+The 6507 uses a 28-pin configuration, with 13 address pins (A0..A12) and 8 data pins (D0..D7).
+The seven remaining pins are used for power (Vss, Vcc), the CPU timing clock (φ0, φ2), to reset the CPU (the /RES pin), to request a CPU wait state during its next memory read access (the RDY pin), and for the CPU to indicate if a read or write memory (or MMIO device) access is being performed (the R/W pin).
 There is no IRQ or NMI pin on the processor.

 The RDY pin is not included on all other 28-pin cut-down versions of the 6502.
 Within the Atari 2600, RDY is used to synchronise the CPU to the television video lines.
 This function is essential for the 'racing the beam' method used by the 6502 and Atari Television Interface Adaptor chip to generate the television video signal.
 In response to a specific address access, the TIA will assert RDY to halt the CPU until the end of the current video scan line.